Dr. R. Eric Platt

 As an educational historian, Dr. Platt researches higher education longevity and mortality in the American South.
 He also investigates religious issues pertaining to private education/higher education development, the effect of historic symbols and signifiers on college campuses, the influence of Southern social class ethos on nineteenth-century academic development, and legal issues pertaining to college crises.

-Dr. Platt has authored two books, published several journal articles, presented at various scholarly conferences, and has over fifteen years of university employment experience.
-His research has appeared in such publication venues as Adult Education Quarterly, the American Educational History Journal, the Catholic Historical Review, Curriculum History, the Journal of Cases in Educational Leadership, the Journal of Faculty Development, Vitae Scholasticae: The Journal of Educational Biography, etc. Currently, he is co-editing a volume on Southern college life during the American Civil War.
+Dr. Platt has authored three books, published several journal articles, presented at various scholarly conferences, and has over fifteen years of university employment experience.
+His research has appeared in such publication venues as Adult Education Quarterly, the American Educational History Journal, the Catholic Historical Review, Curriculum History, the Journal of Cases in Educational Leadership, the Journal of Faculty Development, Vitae Scholasticae: The Journal of Educational Biography, etc. Currently, he is working on a new book manuscript concerning the Americanization of academic thought in nineteenth-century New Orleans.

 Dr. Platt is associated with academic organizations including, but not limited to, the American Educational Research Association, the Association for the Study of Higher Education, the Organization of Educational Historians, the Southern History of Education Society, and the Society for the Study of Curriculum History.

 - Ph.D.
 Educational Leadership and Research/Higher Education Administration, Louisiana State University

 - M.Ed.
 Adult Education, University of Southern Mississippi